WeblateOrg/weblate/docs/devel/starting.rst

 Starting with internationalization
 ==================================

-You have a project and want to to translate it into several languages?
-This guide will help you to do so.
-We will showcase several typical situations, but most of the examples are generic and can be applied to other scenarios as well.
+Have a project and want to translate it into several languages?
+This guide will help you do so.
+Several typical situations are showcased, but most of the examples are generic and can be applied to other scenarios as well.